AshishPhobia/SQL_Project/README.md

  SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

+# Dataset
+The dataset, sourced from **Luke Barousse’s SQL course**, contains job titles, salaries, locations, and in-demand skills in the data field.
+This project uses SQL queries to analyze skill demand, salary trends, and their relationship in the data analytics domain.

 # Background

 In today's data-driven world, understanding job trends is paramount.
 This project seeks to address several key questions: